Ninja Gaiden: Ragebound: Reception

-Ninja Gaiden: Ragebound received "generally favorable" reviews, according to review aggregator Metacritic.
+Ninja Gaiden: Ragebound received "generally favorable" reviews, according to review aggregator platform Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.

 IGN gave the game a rating of 9/10, praising the game's artstyle and calling the combat "satisfying".
 GamesRadar+ lauded the game's difficulty and combat, though criticism was directed at the game's upgrade system.
 Game Informer praised Ragebounds gameplay and platforming challenges, stating that the game is "hard to put down".
 Nintendo Life praised the game's stage design and boss battles while criticizing the lack of support for Nintendo Switch 2 which results in frame rate issues.
 The short length of the game had mixed reception, with PC Gamer praising the lack of gameplay repetition, while GameSpot stated that the game "ends prematurely".